-In late 2014 Hatfield Peverel Parish Council (HPPC) embarked on preparing a Neighbourhood Development Plan (NDP) for Hatfield Peverel (HPNDP) and started the process with support from Locality and the Rural Community Council of Essex (RCCE).
-The Plan presented here reflects the needs and aspirations of residents of the Parish gathered from a series of interactive engagement events, workshops and surveys; organised, collated and written by local volunteers.
+In late 2014 Hatfield Peverel Parish Council (HPPC) created a Neighbourhood Planning Group chaired by Les Priestley and embarked on preparing a Neighbourhood Development Plan (NDP) for Hatfield Peverel (HPNDP).
+The process was started with support from Locality and the Rural Community Council of Essex (RCCE).
+The Plan presented here includes amendments made following the independent examination report.
+It reflects most of the needs and aspirations voiced by residents of the Parish gathered from a series of interactive engagement events, workshops and surveys organised and written by local volunteers.
 It gives the community the ability to influence the shape and management of future development in the Parish.
 Issues raised in the consultation relevant to planning policy at a neighbourhood level have been expressed as statutory planning policies in the Plan.
 Those issues that the Plan policies cannot directly address have been included in the Non Statutory Planning Community Action Plan, Appendix 2.